 9. Find Dory at SEA LIFE Bangkok Ocean World

-Baby Dory won all our hearts when Finding Dory came out in movie theatres worldwide earlier this year!
+Baby Dory won all our hearts when Finding Dory came out in movie theatres worldwide!

 Her beginnings at the Open Ocean exhibit at California’s fictional Marine Life Institute was massive and filled with countless fish species that will have even a marine biologist overwhelmed.
 It was here where Dory spent most of her juvenile fish-hood exploring and making friends with all other creatures in the exhibit.